AMwa1/rgss-cs-club/README.md

 # rgss-cs-club
 We're a computer science club and we do things.\
+This repo is where we work on our projects.\
+\
-Waiting for the year to start.
+`August 2023` - Waiting for the school year to start.